Fire Risk Assessment Cambridgeshire From £175 – Compare Local Quotes

 Cambridgeshire is a county of contrasts, from the world-renowned university city of Cambridge to the historic cathedral city of Ely, the market towns of Huntingdon and St Neots, and the major urban centre of Peterborough.
 Its landscape ranges from the low-lying Fens to expanding residential and commercial developments, each with distinct fire safety challenges.

-In Cambridge, historic college buildings, modern laboratories, and high-density student accommodation require meticulous fire safety planning.
+Cambridge is home to historic college buildings, modern laboratories, and high-density student accommodation, all of which require meticulous fire safety planning.
 The Cambridge Science Park and Biomedical Campus house high-risk research facilities where chemical storage and specialist equipment demand rigorous fire risk management.
+Student accommodation in areas like Mill Road, Cherry Hinton, and Arbury presents additional challenges, with HMOs requiring careful attention to fire doors, smoke alarms, and evacuation strategies.

 Ely is dominated by its magnificent cathedral, a Grade I listed building with complex fire safety requirements.
 The city also contains numerous historic properties and a growing retail sector.
 Similarly, market towns like Huntingdon, St Neots, and March have a mix of older buildings and new housing estates, requiring assessors who understand both traditional construction and modern building regulations.